AdobeDocs/experience-manager-65.en/help/sites-deploying/upgrading-custom-search-forms.md

 Because of this, manual adjustments are required after an upgrade in order for the forms to continue to function.

-This applies to new Search Forms as well as default Forms that have been customized.
+This applies to new Search Forms and default Forms that have been customized.

 For more information, see the documentation on [Search Facets](/help/assets/search-facets.md).